 God could have done anything to get those families restored.
 Instead God tells them to go to war.
 War is devastating.
 It changes the landscape of a country.
 It inflicts wounds and takes lives.
 It may be necessary, but it feels unfair, especially when you’re in the middle of the battle.
 We want easy answers.
 Instant miracles.

 God Wants Us to Experience Victory

 David and his men let go of their pain to put their faith, their lives, their blood and sweat and tears into this fight for their loved ones.
 It took 24 grueling hours, but they found victory.
 There is a victory in their efforts, and this is what we’re striving for.
 We’re going to fight valiantly for our faith, for ourselves, for our family and we will taste victory.
 It’s the theme throughout Scripture, struggle before victory.
 And it’s the theme for our lives too.

-Oh, how encouraging to know that there is a purpose in this!
-A plan to strengthen and mold us into the women and wives and mothers God wants us to be.
+Oh, how encouraging to know that there is a purpose in our pain and struggles!
+A plan to strengthen us into exactly who God wants us to be.
 It was just after this battle that David was crowned king.
 This was the final preparation he needed to be ready to reign.

 The emotions that come from pain (grief, anger, bitterness, depression, etc) are all natural, but if left to linger long enough will lacerate your heart.
 Perhaps that is why terms like heartbroken, heart-rending, crushed, shattered, devastated are used when a person is feeling some of these emotions.
 We can’t heal these gaping holes ourselves.
 Only God can.
 And He longs to bring healing to our broken heart.
 Strengthen yourselves in the LORD, and find healing for your hurting heart.